zabaldwin/LatentSpace-Visual/README.md

 ```shell
 cd LatentSpace-Visual
 ```
-3. Install the required Python packages:
+3. Install the required Python packages if necessary:
 ```shell
 pip install -r requirements.txt
 ```

 ## Usage
 This project currently depends on simulation data from the CMS High Granularity Colorimeter (HGCal), which models the collection of events that are anticipated during the HL-LHC upgrade.
-To run the main Python notebook script, 'LatentSpace_Visualization.ipynb', which visualizes the embedded latent representations, you will need the saved weights from the original CAE, as well as at least one ntuple.root file from the testing dataset.
+To run the main Python notebook script, 'LatentSpace_Visualization_NewWeightsStudy.ipynb', which visualizes the embedded latent representations, you will need the saved weights from the original CAE, as well as at least one ntuple.root file from the testing dataset.

 ## Methodology